-- 3. Courses must meet the requirements of the student's degree program.
-Courses and credits transfer from the approved non-Loyola programs but grades do not.
-(See Honors section under Graduation in Curriculum and Instruction chapter for grade point qualifications for graduation with honors.) - 4.
-A student cannot be on any form of disciplinary probation when applying for a non-Loyola program, nor can the student have a history of serious disciplinary problems at Loyola. - 5.
-A nonrefundable study abroad fee is charged to partially defray the cost of processing (see Fees chapter for more information). - 6.
-Students on a leave of absence to attend non-Loyola programs receive the lowest priority for on-campus housing of those abroad.
-This means that these students cannot participate in pullin day or the room selections process.
-If students want on-campus housing upon their return, they should submit their names to the housing wait list in the Office of Student Life. - 7.
-The list of approved non-Loyola programs will be reviewed at the end of each academic year.
+- students want on-campus housing upon their return, they should submit their names to the housing wait list in the Office of Student Life. - The list of approved non-Loyola programs will be reviewed at the end of each academic year.
 Based on this review, the list may be changed.
 Notice of change will be posted in the Office of International Programs. - 8.
 Eligibility for financial aid is limited to Federal Direct Stafford Loans (Subsidized and Unsubsidized), Federal Direct Parent Loans (PLUS), Federal Pell Grants, and most forms of state grant/scholarship assistance.
-Institutionallycontrolled forms of financial aid including academic scholarships, need-based grants, Federal Perkins Loans, Federal Supplemental Grants, and Federal Work-Study may not be used to assist with educational expenses incurred for host programs.
-Loyola's academic scholarships and grants are forfeited for the semester and/ or year that the student studies abroad.
+Institutionally-controlled forms of financial aid including academic scholarships, need-based grants, Federal Perkins Loans, Federal Supplemental Grants, and Federal Work-Study may not be used to assist with educational expenses incurred for host programs.
+Loyola's academic scholarships and grants are forfeited for the semester and/or year that the student studies abroad.

-LOYOLA SUMMER OPPORTUNITIES
+SUMMER OPPORTUNITIES

-The College offers three summer opportunities for students who cannot go abroad for during the Fall or Spring Semesters: Montpellier, France; Roanne, France; and Leuven, Belgium.
+The College currently offers five summer opportunities for students who cannot go abroad during the Fall or Spring Semesters: Leuven, Belgium; Beijing, China; Montpellier, France; Roanne, France; and Calgi, Italy.
+These opportunities are reviewed annually.
+Therefore, for the most up-to-date information, contact the Office of International Programs.